“To improve the lives of Leflore County children

 self-esteem and challenge minds”

-Bucks for Books is a reading program that encourages children to read by using monetary incentives.
+R.E.A.D.
+(Renewing Education, Activating Development) is our literacy program that focuses on encouraging reading and literacy opportunities through multiple avenues: Bucks for Books is a reading program that encourages children to read by using monetary incentives.
 Area students gather at the Greenwood Leflore Library to read grade-level books, and are awarded cash at the end of the month for their hard work.
-After a summer of reading, children are ready to enter school with broader minds.
+Homework Buddies is another project within our R.E.A.D. program that serves the Greenwood Mentoring Group and God’s Helping Hands.
+Members volunteer reading one book a month to the two organizations and assist with parties and special events.
+Finally, Dolly Parton’s Imagination Library is a book gifting program that mails free books to children from birth to age five.

 CARE aims to meet the needs of area organizations including the Boys and Girls Club of Leflore County, ArtPlace Mississippi and Special Blessings of the Mississippi Delta.
 Committee members help to ensure that these groups have the volunteer and programming support needed to continue to serve our area children successfully.